Thursday

 For small filters, which is somewhere around 30-taps and fewer, the FIR filter version performs faster.
 However, the fast-convolution takes advantage of faster multiplies and the inexpensive FFT and IFFT operations.
 For larger filters (greater than 30), these operations perform better than the FIR filter.

 The figure below shows the output of filtering a noise signal with both an FIR and FFT version of the same filter.
 While this does not show off the difference in speed, it shows that the output is the same.
-The takeaway: use the FFT filter for all but the smallest of filters.
-Then again, at small filter sizes, the amount of processing time is very small, and so the cost of either filter is probably negligible.
-I will try to post some data on the filter speeds at some point.
+In time, they look almost identical.
+In the frequency domain, we can see a slight difference due to numerical precision that is negligable.

 Windowed and Parks-McClellen Filters

-The second example shows the use of a second GNU Radio filter design utility called "optfir."
-Unlike the firdes, which is a part of the "gr" namespace, the optfir utility comes packaged in the "blks2" namespace.
+The second example shows the use of a second GNU Radio filter design utility called "optfir" module, also a part of the "filter" module.
+However, the optfir module is built entirely in Python while firdes is written in C++.
 This filter designer uses the Parks-McClellen algorithm for designing filters.
 Unlike the firdes windowed filters, this utility gives you another degree of freedom when designing filters: the passband ripple (in dB).

 You have to watch out for this utility, though, especially if you are comfortable with using firdes.
 In the firdes utility, you specify the center of the transition band, which is 0.5 in linear amplitude or -6 dB in log power scale.
 You also specify the transition band, which is the width from the cutoff to the stopband.
 On the other hand, in the optfir utility, you will specify the end of the passband(s) and start of the stopband(s) (plural if you are designing bandpass filters).
 The end of the passband is the point when the filter roll-off begins, not the 3-dB or 6-dB point, and the start of the stopband is where the first null occurs.
 Keep in mind, though, that these values are going to be approximate since the Parks-McClellen algorithm is an optimization technique that attempts to fit a filter to the desired specs.

 In the following example, I tried to design a LPF with both the firdes and optfir filters that were approximately the same filter, by which I mean having the same passband and stopband.
-What is different is that the specified passband ripple from optfir gives me a much lower ripple for the same number of filter taps.
+What is different is that the specified passband ripple from optfir gives me a much lower ripple for the same number of filter taps (27 in this case).
 If we specified a ripple of, say 0.03 dB, we can reduce the filter size a bit farther.
 The point here being that for approximately equivalent filters, you are generally going to get a smaller filter using the Parks-McClellen.

 Filter example with optfir: filter_optfir.py